wnyao/learning-notes/algorithm/algorithm/QUICK_SORT.md

     for j in range(low, high):

-        # If current element is smaller
+        # If current element is smaller than or equal to pivot
+        # here we place element less than or
-        # than or equal to pivot
+        # equal to pivot to head of array
         if arr[j] <= pivot:

-            # increment index of
+            # increment index of smaller element
-            # smaller element
+            # and swap current element with arr[i]
             i += 1
             arr[i], arr[j] = arr[j], arr[i]

+    # Put pivot to the end of left partition
+    # where smaller elements were allocated above
     arr[i + 1], arr[high] = arr[high], arr[i + 1]
     return (i + 1)